apivideo/api.video-reactnative-uploader/README.md

 # Project description

-This module is an easy way to upload video with delegated token to Api.Video
+This module is an easy way to upload video with delegated token to api.video

 # Getting started